 Find your perfect ski holiday...

-Megeve is one of the most stylish resorts in the alps, with a very pretty, if low altitude, ski area.
+Megeve is one of the most stylish resorts in the alps, with a very pretty ski area.

-To understand the Megeve of today, it is first necessary to know something of its history.
-The story goes that in 1916 Baroness Maurice de Rothschild became disenchanted with St Moritz and its German visitors and so decided to create an equivalent resort within her own country.
-On the advice of her Norwegian ski instructor, Megeve was chosen as a site with potential and the Baroness duly opened the resort's first luxury hotel, the Mont d'Arbois, in 1921.
+The history of Megeve goes back to Medieval times, though its beginnings as a ski resort goes back to the 1920s.
+The story goes that in 1916 Baroness Maurice de Rothschild became disenchanted with St Moritz and its German visitors and so decided to create an equivalent resort in France and the resort’s first luxury hotel (the Mont d’Arbois) was opened by her in 1921.

-In its heyday in the 1950s and 1960s, Megeve was in the same league as Gstaad and St Moritz and used to claim more crowned heads of state among its guests than any other place in Europe.
-Visitors included the Aga Khan, Rita Hayworth, Roger Vadim and Brigitte Bardot.
-Megeve became the winter equivalent of St Tropez, but by the early 1970s it was already loosing that title to the purpose-built resort of Courchevel 1850 in the Trois Vallees.
-With its brand new hotels, its higher, more snow-sure slopes, and its bigger ski area, Courchevel effectively stole Megeve's mantle.
-But today the mood is changing and Megeve is regaining its popularity, not to mention its fashionability.
+In its heyday in the 1960s, Megeve was in the same league as Gstaad and St Moritz and used to claim more crowned heads of state among its guests than any other place in Europe.
+Megeve became the winter equivalent of St Tropez, but by the early 1970s it was already losing that title to the purpose-built resort of Courchevel in the Trois Vallees.
+But today the mood is changing and Megeve is regaining its popularity and now is a resort that can be enjoyed by all, not just the elite.

 Megeve does good business in summer as well as winter and for this reason it has the reassuring ambience of a year-round small mountain town, as opposed to a seasonal resort.